 This post may contain affiliate links.
 As an Amazon Associate, I earn from qualifying purchases.

+The first occurred when she was in college and learned how to make a perfect pie crust.
 The second was a number of years later when, while flipping through that year’s Southern Living cookbook, she stumbled across a recipe for Pecan Raisin Pie.

 I suppose you could say that the marriage of these two things – my mother’s pie crust with this most unique pie recipe – pretty much altered the way my family would forever celebrate any holiday.

 Now, you think I’m exaggerating.
+But no. I’m not.

-Yes, my uncle – a grown man – reverts into a pouting 7-year-old if he does not get his pie.
-But not just any pie; it must be THIS pie.
-It is also the pie that somehow, over the years, has become my birthday pie – who needs mediocre cake when you can have PIE?!
+Yes, my uncle – a grown man – would revert into a pouting 7-year-old if he did not get his pie.
+But not just any pie; it had to be THIS pie.

 So really, what is so spectacular about this pie?
 Isn’t it just like any other pecan pie recipe?